ucscGenomeBrowser/kent/src/product/installer/README.md

 Here is the full listing of commands and options supported by browserSetup.sh:

 ```
-./browserSetup.sh [options] [command] [assemblyList] - UCSC genome browser install script
+browserSetup.sh [options] [command] [assemblyList] - UCSC genome browser install script

 command is one of:
-  install    - install the genome browser on this machine
+  install    - install the genome browser on this machine.
+This is usually
+               required before any other commands are run.
   minimal    - download only a minimal set of tables.
 Missing tables are
                downloaded on-the-fly from UCSC.
   mirror     - download a full assembly (also see the -t option below).
                No data is downloaded on-the-fly from UCSC.
-  update     - update the genome browser binaries and data, downloads
+  update     - update the genome browser software and data, updates
-               all tables of an assembly
+               all tables of an assembly, like "mirror"
-  cgiUpdate  - update the genome browser binaries and data, downloads
+  cgiUpdate  - update only the genome browser software, not the data.
+Not
-               all tables of an assembly
+               recommended, see documentation.
   clean      - remove temporary files of the genome browser, do not delete
                any custom tracks

-parameters for 'install' and 'minimal':
+parameters for 'minimal', 'mirror' and 'update':
   <assemblyList>     - download Mysql + /gbdb files for a space-separated
                        list of genomes

 examples:
-  bash ./browserSetup.sh install     - install Genome Browser, do not download any genome
+  bash browserSetup.sh install     - install Genome Browser, do not download any genome
                         assembly, switch to on-the-fly mode (see the -f option)
-  bash ./browserSetup.sh minimal hg19 - download only the minimal tables for the hg19 assembly
+  bash browserSetup.sh minimal hg19 - download only the minimal tables for the hg19 assembly
-  bash ./browserSetup.sh mirror hg19 mm9 - download hg19 and mm9, switch
+  bash browserSetup.sh mirror hg19 mm9 - download hg19 and mm9, switch
                         to offline mode (see the -o option)
-  bash ./browserSetup.sh mirror -t noEncode hg19  - install Genome Browser, download hg19
+  bash browserSetup.sh mirror -t noEncode hg19  - install Genome Browser, download hg19
                         but no ENCODE tables and switch to offline mode
                         (see the -o option)
-  bash ./browserSetup.sh update     -  update the Genome Browser CGI programs
+  bash browserSetup.sh update     -  update the Genome Browser CGI programs
-  bash ./browserSetup.sh clean      -  remove temporary files
+  bash browserSetup.sh clean      -  remove temporary files

 All options have to precede the list of genome assemblies.